hyper-ui/core/API.md

 function define(name: any, desc: object): symbol;
 ```

-This method lets you define a custom component.
-It returns a unique symbol standing for the component.
+This method lets you define custom components.
+It returns a unique symbol standing for the components.
 You should pass the returned symbol to `HUI` calls as the first argument to create such components.

 ### name